 Getting dressed in the half-dark every morning is tricky enough, without having to locate your only clean/ironed blouse in a chaotic heap of clothes.
 And with more of us than ever living in small spaces, a SATC-style walk-in-wardrobe is, for many, the stuff of fantasy.

-1. Store above the door
+1. Store your clothes above the door

 Your walls are valuable storage space.
 Pegs and clothes storage racks are perfect for storing grabbable items like scarves, hats and bags.